 The last real pandemic that struck America happened in 1918, when we were in the midst of fighting World War I. It originated in Europe, and spread to North America when troops began returning to the U.S. and Canada aboard ship.
 It was the Spanish flu pandemic, and it was truly awful.
 Adjusted for population growth, the Spanish flu took what would be the equivalent of over 2 million American lives, in a span of time of only about a year and a half.

-My grandparents were all living up in southern Wisconsin at the time, ranging in age from two to sixteen, and they all made it.
+My grandparents were all living down in southern Wisconsin at the time, ranging in age from two to sixteen, and they all made it.
 Many people alive today, including President Trump, lost grandparents in the epidemic.
 It overwhelmed hospitals, fed panic, and no doubt generated a great deal of anguish and despair, even among families who didn’t lose loved ones.
 But the nation survived.
 How did those Americans of a century ago make it?
 Perhaps they can teach us some lessons.

 Their medical technology was far more primitive than ours, of course, and they struggled mightily with what they had.
 It was hard to get the word out, to tell people what was happening and what they could do.
 Communications were a lot different than today; with no television and not even radio, people relied on newspapers for their information, and often that was days or weeks out of date by the time the paper got to readers.
 Two-thirds of American homes didn’t even have telephones.
 One advantage they did have over us was that transportation was much slower.
 The virus could only come over here by ship, and not only were the ships slow, transatlantic ship traffic didn’t carry nearly the number of passengers that today’s airliners do, when you put all the flights together.
 Once the flu arrived here, it could only spread slowly, too.
 It took days to go from the East Coast to the Midwest or Far West by train.
 It might take hours for a horse-drawn wagon, or the rare automobile, to get from town to town.
 And so, the virus didn’t spread very quickly, giving doctors and hospitals valuable time to figure out what was going on and deal with it as best they could.